 profile picture

-You're probably familiar with the parties having a role in the transaction.
-The most recognizable entity in the transaction is the real estate agent.
-Then, the bank provides the financial capital needed to bankroll the exchange.
-And the title company sees to it that all details of the sale are completed and that the title is clear to transfer to the buyer from the seller.
+Practically all the parties involved are very familiar.
+The most recognizable person in the transaction is the real estate agent.
+Next, the bank provides the money needed to finance the exchange.
+The title company sees to it that all requirements of the transaction are completed and that a clear title transfers from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the value of the real estate is in line with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the property is worth the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Crest Appraisal Services will ensure, you as an interested party, are informed.

-Our first responsibility at Crest Appraisal Services is to inspect the property to ascertain its true status.
-We must physically see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are present and are in the condition a reasonable buyer would expect them to be.
-To make sure the stated size of the property has not been misrepresented and document the layout of the home, the inspection often includes creating a sketch of the floorplan.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the house.
+To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are there and are in the condition a typical buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is accurate and conveying the layout of the property.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the house.

-Here, we analyze information on local construction costs, labor rates and other elements to derive how much it would cost to construct a property comparable to the one being appraised.
-This figure commonly sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+This is where we use information on local building costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

-Appraisers get to know the neighborhoods in which they appraise.
+Appraisers become very familiar with the communities in which they appraise.
 They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the real estate in question.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Then, the appraiser researches recent transactions in the area and finds properties which are 'comparable' to the real estate being appraised.
+Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-• For example, if the comparable property has an irrigation system and the subject doesn't, the appraiser may subtract the value of an irrigation system from the sales price of the comparable home.
+• Say, for example, the comparable has an extra half bath that the subject does not, the appraiser may deduct the value of that half bath from the sales price of the comparable.

 • In the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to knowing the true worth of features of homes in Seattle and King, Crest Appraisal Services can't be beat.
-This approach to value is usually given the most consideration when an appraisal is for a home sale.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Crest Appraisal Services, we are an authority when it comes to knowing the value of real estate features in Seattle and King County neighborhoods.
+The sales comparison approach to value is usually given the most consideration when an appraisal is for a home exchange.

 Valuation Using the Income Approach